• Skip to primary navigation

 Tips for Making This Recipe

-• Make sure you use day old bread.
-If your bread is too fresh, it won’t suck up the milk/egg mixture as well.
+- Make sure you use day old bread.
+If your bread is too fresh, it won’t absorb the milk/egg mixture as well.
 If using fresh bread, though, you can easily dry it out.
-Place bread cubes on a baking sheet in a 300 degree Fahrenheit oven for about 10 minutes and then proceed with the recipe.
+To do so, preheat the oven to 300 degrees Fahrenheit.
+Then place the bread cubes on a baking sheet and bake them for about 10 minutes.
+You can then proceed with the recipe.

-• Ensure that after cooking the sausage, the grease is drained well.
+- Ensure that after cooking the sausage, the grease is drained well.
 You don’t want that added grease to your strata recipe.
-Ain’t nobody got time for that.

 Recipe Variations